gorilla-devs/ferium/README.md

 ## Installation

 Ferium is a compiled, statically linked program that does not require any external dependencies.
-On Linux the regular version requires GTK to be installed, the `no-gui` version does not need this.
+On Linux the regular version requires GTK to be installed, but the `no-gui` version does not need this.

+### AUR

+Ferium releases a no-gui version [here](https://aur.archlinux.org/packages/ferium-bin) and a version with a GUI file dialog [here](https://aur.archlinux.org/packages/ferium-gui-bin).
+The GUI version dependes on GTK

+### Cargo Install

+If you have the Rust toolchain, you can also compile and install Ferium by running `cargo install ferium`.

+Remember to use an add-on like [cargo-update](https://crates.io/crates/cargo-update) to keep Ferium updated to the latest version!

 ### GitHub Releases

 1. Download the asset suitable for your operating system from [the latest release](https://github.com/theRookieCoder/ferium/releases/latest)
 2. Unzip the file and move it to a folder in your path such as `~/bin`
-3. Remember to check on the releases for any updates!
+3. Remember to check the releases page for any updates!

-### Cargo Install

-You can also compile and install Ferium by running `cargo install ferium` if you have the Rust toolchain installed.

-Remember to use an add-on like [cargo-update](https://crates.io/crates/cargo-update) to keep Ferium updated to the latest version!

 ## Overview / Help Page